PAINTING & DRAWING

 FACES & FIGURES

 I was taught that learning to draw the human form is the most challenging and foundational skill in a visual art practice.
 Traditional figure work from live models enthralled me in the early years, especially the warm-up gestures that invited me to capture the essence of a pose in the shortest time possible.
-When I picked up on a blind contour exercise to draw what you see rather than what you THINK the subject looks like, I ran with it, reveling in permission to be imperfect and free.
-As such, this ongoing series focuses on whimsical women distilled down to essential features and colorful feelings.

 ROOM WITH A VIEW